sgnoohc/VVVNanoLooper/README.md

 This is where the stuff that runs once after the event loop is done.

 If some action needs to run for all categories, then they should be implemented in ```Common``` equivalent area.

+### Grid submission

+To submit jobs to the grid, do the following

+    cd ProjectMetis
+    source setup.sh
+    cd ../
+    sh condor/maketar.sh
+    python condor/submitMetis.py

 ### Some tips on debugging